billkarsh/SpikeGLX/Markdown/UserManual.md

 ### Triggering

 Each Imec probe plugs into a headstage (HS).
-Up to four HS plug into the four ports (numbered 0,1,2,3) of a base station connect card (BSC).
+Up to four HS plug into the four ports (numbered 1,2,3,4) of a base station connect card (BSC).
 Each BSC plugs into a slot in your PXIe chassis.
-Slot zero of a PXI chassis is always the computer interface device, while slots 1,2,...n can be used for Imec or other devices.
-Ethernet-based hardware versions use a Xilinx board instead of a PXI chassis; this setup is labeled as (slot=0, port=0) and supports only one probe/HS.
+Slot one of a PXI chassis is always the computer interface device, while slots 2-8 can be used for Imec or other devices.

 #### Trigger Source